solidoss/solidframe/libraries/frame/ipc/README.md

 	* if the message is in a cancelable state (is not currently being sent or is not already sent and waiting for a response) the message is dropped from the send queue.

-We want to use unnamed connection pools for server-side messages.
+#### Unnamed connection pools for server-side messages.

 Queues

 * Messages are allways pushed on the pool's message queue - 2 locks one for Service and one for connection pool.
-* Connection's are either notified with NewMessageEvent or SpecificNewMessageEvent containing the MessageId
+* Connection's are either notified with NewPoolMessageEvent or NewConnectionMessageEvent containing the MessageId
 * Writer will only have a writing queue and a response waiting queue.
-* Connection will have a queue of MessageIds, for SpecificNewMessageEvents that could not be directly delivered to writer.
+* Connection will have a queue of MessageIds, for NewConnectionMessageEvents that could not be directly delivered to writer.

 Locking